Say what you want about Chris Paul:

 As majority owner of the Suns, sign Chris Paul to an extension immediately.
 His mere presence will take your flopping game to the next level.

-Lesson 1 – Try being a little less dramatic next time.
+Just try being a little less dramatic next time.